john-bieren/eml-de-duper/README.md

 ## Usage

-To remove duplicate .eml files:
+To move potential duplicate .eml files:
 1. Run `main.py` or `eml_de_duper.ps1`.
-2. Input the full path to the folder which includes the .eml files from which you want to remove duplicates.
+2. Input the full path to the folder which includes the potential duplicate .eml files.
-3. Indicate whether you want duplicates to be deleted or moved into a "Duplicates" subfolder.